-Hampstead Theatre may transfer your data to the USA to organisations such as Facebook, Google or Wordfly.
+Hampstead Theatre may transfer your data to the USA to organisations such as Facebook, Google, Wordfly or Campaign Monitor.
 We will ensure that only organisations who are a part of the EU privacy shield initiative, which requires organisations to adopt privacy measures equal to or greater than required by the EEA data protection law, will handle your personal information.
 More details on this certification can be found at www.privacyshield.gov/welcome

 Our data retention policy is regularly reviewed to ensure that your information is kept only for as long as necessary for the purposes outlined in this privacy notice and to fulfil our legal obligations.
 Further, we will not keep more information than is necessary.
 Retention can vary for different types of data – eg we will keep your data from purchasing tickets for up to ten years from the last point of engagement; for supporters we may keep your details indefinitely.
 Please contact the Data Protection Officer for more information.